dmitric/studio/README.md

 The system can scale images up and down automatically, which can drastically change the look and feel.

+You can change the resolution in the menu, using the up and down keys, or by pinching in and out.

 ### Contrast

 The system can change contrast on the original image, which can drastically alter how something is colored.

+You can change the contrast in the menu.

 ### Frames

-You can add and remove frames to the studio system via a simple interface in the browser.
+Add and remove frames to the studio system via a simple interface in the browser.

+You can edit frames by clicking the left most button in the toolbar.

+### Fill and Stroke

+By default most shaders in the system will 'fill' and 'stroke' the shapes made, but you can also toggle those on and off.
+With fill toggled off, you'll just have the outline of the shapes.
+For more complicated shaders, it's also a chance to make an alternative, but complimentary style.

+You can toggle fill and stroke individually in the menu, or toggle fill by pressing the screen for around a quarter of a second.

 ### Player

 You can easily play, pause, and navigate through the frames in studio.

+You can start and stop the player with the play or pause button in the toggle bar, by hitting the space key on the keyboard, or by double tapping.

 ## How to install and run